ayyoung994/Benchmarking-AlphaFold_JCIM/MMGBSA/02_5FWJ_apo/results/README.md

 - combined MM/GBSA binding energy summary across replicas
 - per-replica comparison tables
-- selected decomposition summary tables, where applicable

 ## Notes

 - The same MM/GBSA workflow and parameter settings were applied across replicas unless otherwise noted.
-- Not all result types may be present for every replica.
-For example, decomposition output files are included only when decomposition analysis was performed.
+- Only the MM/GBSA result files generated in this workflow are included in this directory.